ufechner7/KiteModels.jl/README.md

 When combined with an controller for the turn rate it can be used to simulate a pumping kite power system with medium accuracy.

 ## Four point model
-This model assumes the kite to consist of four point masses.
-It reacts much more realistically than the one point model.
+This model assumes the kite to consist of four point masses with aerodynamic forces acting on point B, C and D. It reacts much more realistically than the one point model because it has rotational inertia in every axis.
 <p align="center"><img src="./docs/src/4-point-kite.png" width="200" /></p>

 ## Tether